Optimal control of differentially flat underactuated planar robots in the perspective of oscillation mitigation: Introduction

 \section{Introduction}

-Underactuated systems are dynamic systems with some joints without direct actuation, and the links are connected via elastic elements to the rest of kinematic chain.
+Underactuated planar robots are dynamic systems with some joints without direct actuation, and the corresponding links are connected via elastic elements to the rest of kinematic chain.
 In such systems, actuated joints indirectly control the motion of the elastic joints.